Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 10-12 Formal Report.md

 	- Corbin Hibler
 	- Dylan Hughes
 ### Introduction
 	From lab 10 to lab 12 we analyzed the design and functions of the parts that make up a two-level multiplier.
-First we separrated the two-
+First we separrated the two-level multiplier into its major components, the priority encoder, decoder, barrel shifter, and carry-look-ahead adder.

 ### Methodology